Find Grad Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 11,300 jobs for Multimedia Collections Specialist in 2016 (in the United States).
+In the United States, there were 11,300 jobs for Multimedia Collections Specialist in 2016.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Multimedia Collections Specialist by 2026.
 There will be an estimated 1,100 positions for Multimedia Collections Specialist per year.

 undefined